vmware-tanzu/tanzu-dev-portal/content/guides/spring-integration-lock/index.md

 To package imports, do the following:

 1. Import the necessary Spring Integration packages into your `pom.xml` file.
-2. Import the Spring Integration subpackages and drivers to connect to your datastore for either the Redis or JDBC version.
-3. All versions need the following:
+2. Ensure all versions include the following:

      ```xml
      <dependency\>